NoPantsCarl/GBA-Discord/README.md

  * - error: Raised when emulation should be paused due to unexpected behavior.
  *
  * Please be aware that while this codebase may serve as a valuable reference, it is no longer actively maintained or supported.
- */

-// Place the code for GameBoyCore.js here